jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab6_Modeling Registers and Counters .md

 endmodule
 ```

-Model a 4-bit parallel in left shift register using the above code.
+Model a 4-bit parallel in the left shift register using the above code.
 Develop a
 testbench and simulate the design using the stimuli provided below.

 <div align=center><img src="imgs/v2/7.png" alt="drawing" width="600"/></div>